- Eritrea - Wikipedia

 After World War II, Eritrea was annexed to Ethiopia Following the communist Ethiopian government's defeat in 1991 by the coalition created by armed groups notably the EPLF, Eritrea declared its independence Eritrea officially celebrated its 1st anniversary of independence on 24 May 1993

-- Eritrea | History, Flag, Capital, Population, Map, Facts | Britannica
+- History of Eritrea | Events, People, Dates, Map, Facts | Britannica

 |